 Mirhan is set to be a future star of the industry and has already taken up a role at the Kyloe Restaurant in the Rutland Hotel, Edinburgh.

-Sean, 18, a care-experienced young adult originally from Glasgow but living in Winchburgh was initially referred to us by Skills Development Scotland as he was looking to get back into some sort of routine after leaving school early.
+Sean, 18, a care-experienced, hard of hearing, young adult originally from Glasgow but living in Winchburgh was initially referred to us by Skills Development Scotland as he was looking to get back into some sort of routine after leaving school early.
 He had been a non-attender at school so did not complete many subjects and lacked qualifications.
 Since leaving school he had spent a lot of time at home not engaging with anything and so this was a positive first step for him to start turning his life around.

 Sean said this about the course:

 “When I first started I was really nervous, now that I have finished I have a huge confidence boost.
 I haven’t done much since leaving school, doing this helped get my mind back on track and really think about the future.
 The Larder’s support has been amazing.
 They helped me when I was at my lowest and helped me to grow and grow”

 Jade is a 29-year-old woman with several adverse childhood experiences; she was looked after as a child and teenager, experienced addictions, low educational attainment, poverty and had never worked.
 She became a mum at a very young age, and her own children had been removed and put in care.
 When she joined the programme, she had mental health conditions, was a recovering addict and her children were back in her care.
 Her priority was to gain qualifications and work experience and move into a positive destination